 A famous example of what I'm talking about is Ralph Nelson Elliott.
 He came up with what he called the Elliott Wave Theory of predicting stock market movements, and although he made some money selling his system, there is no evidence that he ever really became wealthy actually using his system.
 Indeed, he was rather poor for most of his life, especially toward the end of his life.
 Or examine a more recent forecast.
 Here is an Elliott Wave evangelist warning that investors should get out of the stock market.
 This warning was reported in the New York Times, Robert Prechter's Market Forecast Says 'Take Cover' - The New York Times, on July 3, 2010.
 So, by now, you know what would have happened if you had gotten out of the stock market in 2010.
 By December 2019, the stock market indexes are almost triple what they were in 2010!
 The Nasdaq more than tripled!

-The reason why so much is written about technical analysis is because people are always looking to make an easy dollar, but an easy dollar does not exist.
+So much is written about technical analysis because people want to make an easy dollar, but an easy dollar does not exist.
 Even if it did, other people would discover the same easy dollar, which would increase competition dramatically, to the point where the dollar was not easy anymore.

 Another question that you must answer is whether it is worth your time and effort in trading the market.
 A disadvantage of stock trading is that it has no real economic value, you only profit from the losses of others.
 After all, trading stocks really is a zero-sum game for the most part, except in the primary stock markets, where IPOs are sold.

 Make Money through Investments Easily and with Little Risk